Quicklist: Coffee Tables

 Pieces like this stand far outside the realm of normal coffee tables, and stand as examples of the distance that imagination can carry a simple piece of furniture across.

-21. Ottoman Coffee Table
+22. Ottoman Coffee Table

-22. Stacking Coffee Table
+23. Stacking Coffee Table

 Stacking coffee tables have been around for years.
 They’re popular because they not only look cool, but are highly functional offering 3-in-1 coffee tables.